BeyondGrades/BeyondGrades.github.io/_activities/2024-07-22-alberta-health-hack.md

 - [https://alberta-health-hack.devpost.com/](https://alberta-health-hack.devpost.com/)

 ### Pros
-- Demonstrates participation, a willingness to go out a try something.
+- Demonstrates participation, a willingness to go out and try something.
 - Networking opportunity.
 - Prizes.
 - Food and drinks will be provided for all participants.